A.J. Dillon Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- In three games against the Vikings Dillon has not rushed for a touchdown.
+- In three games against the Vikings Dillon has not run for a touchdown.

-- The Vikings give up 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- Dillon will go up against a Vikings squad that allows 130.5 rushing yards per game and is the NFL's 28th-ranked rush defense.

-- The Vikings have allowed 13 rushing touchdowns, 16th in the league.
+- The Packers are up against the NFL's 16th-ranked D when it comes to rushing TDs conceded (13 this year).

 Recent Performances

-- Last week against the Browns, Dillon ran for 41 yards on nine carries (averaging 4.6 yards per carry).
+- Against the Browns last week, Dillon rushed nine times for 41 yards (4.6 yards per carry).

 Dillon's Green Bay Teammates